ASM-SW/EmailWithAttachedFile/README.md

 This program parses a CSV file.
 Each line in the CSV file contains the name, email and file to attach to the email.
 This gives each recipient a unique email.

-More information is available in the PDF file:  EmailWithFile.pdf.
+More information including a list of libraries used along with their license is available in the PDF file:  EmailWithFile.pdf.